4 creative activities to help you deliver an Arts Award this summer

 As our Impact Study demonstrated; ‘Arts Award [gives] young people from a range of backgrounds confidence in their abilities’.
 This is a key skill to gain when it comes to addressing concerns about the anxiety that many students report about moving to secondary school.

 End of year performance

-Even if the full award might not be completed this year, the leadership roles involved in making any show a success is great for covering parts of Silver and Gold too.
-Young people can take responsibility for different aspects of the show (creative or otherwise) which could offer arts experiences for those who would prefer to develop their skills backstage.
+Even if it is not going to be possible to complete the award this academic year, the leadership roles involved in making any show a success is great for covering parts of Silver and Gold too.
+Young people can take responsibility for different aspects of the show (performing or otherwise) which could offer arts experiences for those who would prefer to develop their skills backstage.
 Our mapping resources can be used as an audit to see how your planned activity could support meeting the qualification criteria at different levels.
 In other words, young people could already be completing an Arts Award portfolio without even realising it!

 Summer events and outings

 Many organisations have seen Arts Award play a key part in their summer activities.
-For the last five years, Summer Reading Challenge has supported young people to achieve Discover through their local libraries, The Challenge have highlighted how young people’s NCS projects could contribute towards Arts Award, and are actively recruiting Arts Award advisers to get involved in their workshops.
-Meanwhile a growing number of museums are successfully using Arts Award as a way of engaging visitors with their work as featured on the blog previously.
+For the last nine years, Summer Reading Challenge has supported young people to achieve Discover through their local libraries.
+Meanwhile, a growing number of museums are successfully using Arts Award as a way of engaging visitors with their work as featured on the blog previously.
 Even if you don’t plan to start formally delivering Arts Award until after the break, you could encourage young people to start collecting evidence of their activities and experiences over the summer, providing a good starting point to build upon in September.
 Check out our portfolio building templates, which can be shared as prompts and guidance for young people to use over the break.